Britney Spears Tells Fans Not To Worry In New Instagram Update Video

 Pop Culture reports that the rumors were introduced during the popular Britney’s Gram podcast, where an unidentified paralegal who claimed to have worked with the Spears family revealed that Jamie freaked out on his daughter when he found out she hadn’t been taking her medication.

-The source added that when Britney refused to take the medication he told her he would pull support from her Las Vegas show, which he allegedly did.
+The source added that when Britney refused to take the medication, he told her he would pull support from her Las Vegas show, which he allegedly did.

 The source says that Jamie pulled the support, and then told his daughter to blame it on his recent illness.
 He then allegedly pushed his daughter into the mental healthy facility against her will.